 Indonesia 14-Day Itinerary

 A balanced two-week Indonesia route that starts in Jakarta, moves into Yogyakarta for palace, temple, and market culture, continues east to Malang for a Mount Bromo excursion, and then shifts to Bali for Ubud and a relaxed Seminyak finish.
 This itinerary is designed for first-time visitors who want a realistic mix of city history, Balinese culture, nature and beach time.
-If looking for a shorter version of this route, see the Indonesia 10-day itinerary.
+If looking for a shorter version of this route, see the Indonesia 10-day itinerary or the Bali 10-day itinerary.

 Route at a glance